VS

 Both vehicles offer seating for 5 people.

-In terms of boot space, the BMW X1 offers minimal more room – 540 L compared to 490 L. That’s a difference of about 50 L.
+Looking at boot space, the BMW X1 offers very slightly more boot space – 540 L compared to 490 L. That’s a difference of about 50 L.

-When it comes to payload, Mercedes C Class Wagon somewhat takes the win – 565 kg compared to 500 kg.
+When it comes to payload, the Mercedes C Class Wagon carries a bit more – 565 kg compared to 500 kg.
 That’s a difference of about 65 kg.

 Who wins the race in the data check?